DNCHOW1/Python-Projects/GradeCalculator/README.md

 Another tricky part was the regex, which took a couple of videos and reading to figure out the necessary combination of characters.

 I think this project should be revisited sometime in the future.
 From reading the todo file, it's clear to me that there were a lot of ideas I couldn't implement at the time.
 However, now, with my expertise in all of the mentioned modules, I can definitely put this idea to better use.
+Moreover, it's something that would be useful with my uni classes in the future.